-In your daily work you must proceed quickly and in a agile way so that you can deliver your work.
-At the same time you must take the time to think slowly and deepen your understanding of the challenges you face.
+In your daily work, you must proceed quickly and in an agile way so that you can deliver your work.
+At the same time, you must take the time to think slowly and deepen your understanding of the challenges you face.

 Both are needed, fast acting and slow thinking.

 But it is not always easy or obvious.

 Two poles or truths competing with each other pull you in opposite directions.
 As an individual, you probably face more of these kinds of paradoxical challenges.